-Upon request, fiduciaries/nominees may be entered as shareholders in the share register with voting rights for shares up to a maximum of 3% of the share capital.
-Shares held by a fiduciary/nominee that exceed this limit may be registered in the share register with voting rights, if such fiduciary/nominee discloses to the Company the name, address, nationality or registered office and shareholdings of any person or legal entity for whose account it is holding 0.5% or more of the share capital.
 Fiduciaries/nominees who are affiliated with other fiduciaries/nominees by means of ownership structure or voting rights or that have a common management or are otherwise affiliated, are deemed one fiduciary/nominee as regards the application of such entry limitations.
-The Board of Directors may, at its discretion and after questioning a shareholder or nominee who is entered in the share register, remove their entry with retroactive effect as of the date of their entry if this was made on the basis of incorrect information.
-The affected shareholder or fiduciary/nominee has to be notified of the cancelation immediately.
-Legal entities, partnerships or groups of joint owners or other groups that are related to one another through capital ownership or voting rights or have a common management or are otherwise interrelated are treated as one single shareholder.
+The Board of Directors may, at its discretion and after questioning a shareholder or nominee who is entered in the share register, remove their entry with retroactive effect as of the date of their entry if this was made based on incorrect information.
+The affected shareholder or fiduciary/nominee must be notified of the cancelation immediately.
+Legal entities, partnerships or groups of joint owners, or other groups that are related to one another through capital ownership or voting rights or have a common management, or are otherwise interrelated are treated as one single shareholder.

-In 2020, no such request was made and thus no exception was made.
+In 2021, no such request was made, and thus no exception was made.